 The series was revived in 1995, running very successfully for 154 episodes.

-To see the full list of Outer Limits episodes use the right menu.
+To see the full list of Outer Limits episodes use the left menu.